Rehearsal and Performance Guidelines

 CCM Ushering FAQ

-The call time is the time listed on SignUpGenius.com.
-Call times are ONE hour prior to the performance.
+Call times are one (1) hour prior to the performance.
 The listed runtime of the show is approximate, so please allow for a flexible schedule.
-We will do our best to update the information in a timely manner.
-The House Manager will tell you the runtime after you check-in.
-To sign in, report to the inner lobby of the theater for all halls (Corbett, Studio, Werner) except PCT.
-If the show is in PCT, sign in at the House Manager’s office near the concessions stand.
+The House Manager will tell you the runtime after you check in.
+To sign in, report to the inner lobby of the theater for all halls.
 The House Manager will check you in and give you further instructions.
+You will be required to sign in and sign out with the House Manager to receive credit.

-Send an e-mail to CCMOperations@ucmail.uc.edu or stop by the Performance Management office (CC3820).
-A Performance Management GA will answer any ushering related questions.
+Send an e-mail to ccmoperations@ucmail.uc.edu.
+A Performance Management GA will answer any ushering related questions sent Monday – Friday within 48 hours.

 CCM and UC Operations Contact Information